Skip to main content Skip to footer

 SVSU will notify a student whether he/she owes money back to the school or to the government.
 Loan money owed to the government is repaid according to the terms of the promissory note.
 Unearned grant money is owed directly to the government, and the student is responsible to repay those funds within 45 days.
 If it is not repaid within 45 days, the student will be reported as having received an overpayment and will not be eligible for federal Title IV funds at any school until this is repaid.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.

-Please note that you must meet eligibility requirements of federal aid in order for the funds to be counted in the calculation.
-For example, first-time, first-year borrowers must complete 30 days of the semester in order to be eligible for any Direct Federal Loan funds.
+Please note that you must meet eligibility requirements of federal aid for the funds to be counted in the calculation.
+For example, first-time, first-year borrowers must complete 30 days of the semester to be eligible for any Direct Federal Loan funds.
 If 30 days have not been completed, the student is not entitled to any portion of these funds.

 Official Withdrawal